Can You Visit Wakanda?

 Like Wakanda, Uganda is landlocked, but the beaches on Lake Victoria look like they could rival any beach destination — with one teensy caveat… you can’t swim in Lake Victoria due to the risk of contracting Bilharzia, an infection caused by a parasite found in tropical fresh water.

 Unlike Wakanda, Uganda has a dark history full of conflict and violence.
 While the country is doing its best to re-establish tourism as a main industry, not all communities are welcome within its borders.
 Uganda’s Anti-Homosexuality Act promises life in prison for those convicted of “aggravated homosexuality.”
-That is actually an improvement over the death penalty which used to be the sentence.
+That is actually an improvement over the previous sentence, which was the death penalty.

 What a stain on a country in need of stability.